A lot of marketers and business owners are obsessed with customer acquisition.

 6. Product recommendations emails

 This customer retention strategy is also called cross-selling.
-This article will give you an in-depth understanding of what cross-sell emails are and how to use them to increase your customer retention, but here’s an overview.
+This article will give you an in-depth understanding of what cross-sell emails are and how to use them to increase customer retention, but here’s an overview.

 In the context of customer retention, you can use cross-selling to show buyers a similar product to the one they’ve already purchased.